Skip to primary navigation Skip to content Skip to footer

 From the nostrils, the shark has short barbels — feelers or tentacles.
 The barbels are sensory organs that work like whiskers on a cat, allowing it to track food sources.

-The back and sides of the animal are gray to brown in color, with various white spots.
+The animal’s back and sides are gray to brown, with various white spots.
 The body also has pale horizontal and vertical stripes, except on the belly, which is white.

-The mouth of an adult whale shark is about 5 feet wide, with over 300 teeth separated into rows.
+The mouth of an adult whale shark is about 5 feet wide and contains over 300 teeth separated into rows.
 Despite having teeth, the shark is a filter feeder and does not use them.
-Unlike other sharks, the whale shark does not have predatory capabilities, so their mouths are in the front of the head and contain filter pads.
+Unlike other sharks, whale sharks do not have predatory capabilities, so their mouths are in the front of the head and contain filter pads.

 Are Whale Sharks Aggressive?

-Whale sharks are not aggressive; they are pretty gentle with only an intimidating appearance.
-The animal will not bother humans at all, which is why there are many photographs of divers swimming alongside these enormous animals.
+Whale sharks are not aggressive; they are pretty gentle, with only an intimidating appearance.
+They will not bother humans at all, which is why there are many photographs of divers swimming alongside these enormous animals.

-The sharks are feeder sharks.
+Sharks are feeder sharks.
 Because of their enormous size, they need to feed constantly, so divers often see the fish swimming with its mouth open.
-The filter pads and teeth help the shark take in large amounts of water and filter it for food.
+The shark’s filter pads and teeth help it take in large amounts of water and filter it for food.

 A whale shark will never intentionally eat a human or another animal.
 However, because of its way of feeding, some smaller fish will inevitably end up in the shark’s diet.
 The best advice for vacationers or divers is to avoid the docile shark’s open mouth.